 A relative gave us an orange sofa and recliner that looked like it was taken right out of That’70s Show.
 To complement this set, they also gave us a gigantic hexagonal coffee table.
 Due to its hexagonal shape, it didn’t have sharp corners, but it did have protruding metal legs jutting out, which were tripping hazards.

 As soon as I could, I let go of that coffee table, only to find out, months later, that although the sofa and chair had been a gift, the coffee table was a loan!
 Oh my, the relative in question got very mad at me.
 I think I did her a favor, by not allowing that monstrosity to end up in her living room!
 (What do you think?)

 These days, I have a beautiful beige storage ottoman in our living room, in lieu of a coffee table.
 It is sturdy, but covered in very soft padding, so no one has ever gotten hurt by running into it.
-It looks very much like this one:
+It looks very much like this one, minus the upholstery tacks:

 Only my furniture is not blue.
-Our living room set is red, to help stabilize my fire.
+Our living room set is red.

 What Do You Do?

 Do you have one such coffee table that doubles as a weapon of calf or shin destruction?